layline-io/layline-doc/versioned_docs/version-1.2.28/04-language-reference/javascript/02-API/classes/Message.md

 • **algorithm?**: `string`

 Algorithm with which to calculate the digest.
-Currently only supprts "MD5".
+Currently only supports "MD5".

 • **toLowerCase?**: `boolean`= `false`